emmercm/www/src/blog/minify-files-in-metalsmith.md

 Minified files maintain all the functionality of their original source but optimize for size, which in turns means faster page loads and improved SEO - and it's a snap to do in Metalsmith.

+See "[Remove Unused Assets in Metalsmith](/blog/remove-unused-assets-in-metalsmith)" on removing unused assets entirely.

 ## Project setup

 To keep this article short and to the point we're not going to set up a full website, just enough to show sample usage.
 See "[Starting a Metalsmith Project](/blog/starting-a-metalsmith-project)" for a more complete article on how to set up a Metalsmith project.